Home Editorial Board

 include, if possible, an e-mail and a postal address with the submission.
 Contributions to NOTES AND CORRESPONDENCE

 should be sent to Carol McGuirk.
-Books for review should be sent to Rob Latham at the following address: Rob Latham, 286 Frost Court,
+Books for review should be sent to Rob Latham at the following address: Rob Latham, English Dept., University of California, Riverside, CA, 92521.

 Permission for reprinting material contained in the SFS website may be requested by clicking on the following icon: